 How to Glue Teflon?

 Combine the reagent with the portion of the Teflon to be glued, and the fluorine atoms react with the sodium metal to form sodium fluoride, while the naphthalene attaches to the outermost layer(s) of the Teflon.
 It is actually those chemically bonded naphthalene rings one glues to.
 This outermost layer is very thin, so the bulk of the Teflon maintains it characteristic properties.

 All of this bespeaks a successful inference, but is there more evidence this is the reagent that was applied to enable Teflon to be glued?
 Yes, there is just a little more.
 It has to do with the color of the Grignard reagent itself, the manufactured product.
 What color is that?
 It is a very deep, dark, blue-green.
 How does that prove anything?
 Sodium naphthalenide’s deep green color arises from spectral absorptions centered at 463 and at 735 nanometers wavelength.
 Yes, the color is the same!

 So, in conclusion, there is as yet no known glue—no adhesive—that can successfully be applied directly to Teflon and result in a firm bond.
 It is only by means of chemically modifying a portion of the molecule so its chemical makeup is no longer strictly Teflon, that gluing can be accomplished.

 An organometallic product that modifies the structure to replace some of the fluorine atoms with naphthalene molecules has successfully allowed adhesion to objects made of Teflon.
 This was once used in connection with a device designed by electrical engineer, Anthony R. Kerr, a man I knew and worked with in the field of radio astronomy.

-- The University of Akron: Gecko-Inspired Adhesives and Tapes
+- U. of Akron: Gecko-Inspired Adhesives & Tapes

 - Organic Syntheses: Org.
 Synth.
 1987, 65, 166